tinne26/kage-desk/tutorials/intro/06_uniforms.md

-## More input: uniforms
+# More input: uniforms

-Shaders, being run in the GPU as they are, are rather limited in regards of the information they can access.
+Shaders, being run in the GPU as they are, are rather limited in regards to the information they can access.
 Until now, the only real input we have seen for them is the `position vec4` input parameter that we receive on the `Fragment()` entry function.

 So... can we pass additional parameters to the shaders?

 The answer to this question is yes: **uniforms** are variables whose values can be set from your code running on the CPU.

-In order to show how to use uniforms, we will try to draw a circumference using a shader now.
+In order to show how to use uniforms, we will try to draw a filled circle using a shader now.
 Our draw function looked like this in the last chapter:
 ```Golang
 func (self *Game) Draw(screen *ebiten.Image) {
 	// create draw options